 In 2007–2011 on the department a study on determining the distribution patterns of gobiid fish and macrozoobenthos under the meteo-, hydrological and hydro-chemical factors in coastal part of Odessa Gulf was conducted.
 49 species of fish were noted after five years of research in the Odessa Gulf.
 New data on the dynamics and size distribution of five species of gobies, rapa whelk, six species of crabs were obtained.
 It was concluded that the number of rapa whelk on stone ridges in the Gulf remains rather high.
 A new species of anemones for the Black Sea was found and tubenose goby and stone crab was first recorded in the Odessa Gulf.
 The results of the studies indicate that coastal marine ecosystem is in good condition.
 However, they are still under the influence of the aggradation of sand that occurred in 2007 and the bottom biocenoses in shallow area in Odessa Gulf has not recovered yet.

 Now on the department the population genetics of fish is covered by associate professor D. B. Radionov.
-Biology and ecology of gobiid fish studies senior lecturer, PhD, I. L. Ryzhko and senior lecturer Yu.
+Biology and ecology of gobiid fish studies associate professor, PhD, I. L. Ryzhko and senior lecturer Yu.
 V. Karavansky.
 In addition, Yu.
 V. Karavansky is highly skilled in of decorative fish breeding.
 With his active participation the courses on aquarium fish are opened on the department.

 Senior Lecturer, PhD, A. A. Snigirova studies microphytobenthos of the Black Sea.
 Senior lecturer A. V. Cherniavsky is engaged in investigations of marine macrozoobenthos.